Incomplete Dominance Definition Biology Simple

 Understanding incomplete dominance can be tricky, but with a few practical tips and expert advice, you can master this concept and apply it to real-world genetic problems.

 1. Use Punnett Squares: Punnett squares are invaluable tools for predicting the genotypes and phenotypes of offspring in crosses involving incomplete dominance.
 When setting up a Punnett square, remember to use different symbols to represent the alleles involved.
-For example, if you are crossing a red flower (RR) with a white flower (WW), the heterozygous offspring will be RW (pink).
+As an example, if you are crossing a red flower (RR) with a white flower (WW), the heterozygous offspring will be RW (pink).
 Filling out the Punnett square will show you the expected ratios of genotypes and phenotypes in the offspring.

 R W